 Add the flour mixture to the butter mixture on the lowest speed.
 Mix only until combined - do not over mix.

 Drop the dough on a baking sheet lined with parchment paper using a 1 3/4 inch diameter cookie scoop.

 Dampen your hands and flatten each ball of cookie dough slightly.

 Bake for 12 minutes.

-Remove from the oven and let cool slightly on the pan, then transfer to a wire rack to cool completely.
+Remove from the oven and let cool slightly on the pan about 8 minutes, then transfer to a wire rack to cool completely.